+''' requests.request (method, url, kwargs)

-requests.request(method, url, kwargs) Constructs and sends a Request.
-Returns Response object.
+Constructs and sends a Request. '''

-- method method for the new Request object. - url URL for the new Request object. - params (optional) Dictionary or bytes to be sent in the query string for the Request. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - headers (optional) Dictionary of HTTP Headers to send with the Request. - cookies (optional) Dict or CookieJar object to send with the Request. - files (optional) Dictionary of 'name': file-like-objects (or { 'name': ('filename', fileobj)}) for multipart encoding upload. - auth (optional) Auth tuple to enable Basic/Digest/Custom HTTP Auth. - timeout (optional) Float describing the timeout of the request. - allow_redirects (optional) Boolean.
-Set to True if POST/PUT/DELETE redirect following is allowed. - proxies (optional) Dictionary mapping protocol to the URL of the proxy. - verify (optional) if True, the SSL cert will be verified.
-A CA_BUNDLE path can also be provided.
+- method method for the new Request object. - url URL for the new Request object. - params (optional) Dictionary or bytes to be sent in the query string for the Request. - data (optional) Dictionary, bytes, or file-like object to send in the body of the Request. - json (optional) json data to send in the body of the Request. - headers (optional) Dictionary of HTTP Headers to send with the Request. - cookies (optional) Dict or CookieJar object to send with the Request. - files (optional) Dictionary of 'name': file-like-objects (or {'name': ('filename', fileobj)}) for multipart encoding upload. - auth (optional) Auth tuple to enable Basic/Digest/Custom HTTP Auth. - timeout (float or tuple) (optional) How long to wait for the server to send data before giving up, as a float, or a (connect timeout, read timeout) tuple. - allow_redirects (bool) (optional) Boolean.
+Set to True if POST/PUT/DELETE redirect following is allowed. - proxies (optional) Dictionary mapping protocol to the URL of the proxy.

-- stream (optional) if False, the response content will be immediately downloaded. - cert (optional) if String, path to ssl client cert file (.pem).
+- verify (optional) if True, the SSL cert will be verified.
+A CA_BUNDLE path can also be provided. - stream (optional) if False, the response content will be immediately downloaded. - cert (optional) if String, path to ssl client cert file (.pem).
 If Tuple, ('cert', 'key') pair.